 The Virginia Department of Health (VDH) urges beachgoers and those using and maintaining swimming pools, spas, and water parks to focus on simple steps that can be taken to help ensure a healthy and safe swimming experience for everyone.
 Information available through the links below describes the role of swimmers, aquatics and beach staff, residential pool owners, and public health officials in preventing drowning, swimming-related injuries, and waterborne illnesses.

-Healthy and Safe Swimming Week 2021
+Healthy and Safe Swimming Week 2023

 Working together, we can help to prevent people from getting sick from waterborne illness.

-- Don't swim if you are ill.
+- Don't swim if you have had vomiting or diarrhea.

 - Did you know swallowing even a small amount of water contaminated with diarrhea germs can make you sick for up to 3 weeks?
 Don’t swallow water at the pool or splash pad!

 - Jets in pools, spas, and splash pads can rinse germs found in poop off butts.
 Swallowing the water with those germs can make you sick.
 Chlorine doesn’t kill germs instantly.